 Other Best Chef: Southwest winners include Chris Bianco, who won the award in 2003 for his world-famous restaurant Pizzeria Bianco and Roaring Fork chef Robert McGrath in 2001.

 Phoenix chef RoxSand Scocos also won the Best Chef: Southwest award in 1999 for her now-closed restaurant RoxSand, along with chef Alessandro Stratta, who was cooking at Mary Elaine’s at The Phoenician resort in 1998.
-Stratta returned to the Valley in 2016 and hopes to open a new fast-casual restaurant in Scottsdale focused on “health-conscious” Mediterranean cuisine.
+Stratta returned to Greater Phoenix in 2016, and launched Campo Italian Bistro and Bar with executive chef Jeremy Pacheco in 2021.

 Top Phoenix chefs Silvana Salcido Esparza of Barrio Cafe and Kevin Binkley of Binkley’s have both earned their place on the semifinalist list numerous times, and Phoenix-based restaurateur Sam Fox has been named a semifinalist for the Outstanding Restaurateur award more than 10 times for his work on such concepts as North Italia, Flower Child, Zinburger, Culinary Dropout, and True Food Kitchen.

 Best New Restaurant of the Year

 In addition to chef awards, the James Beard Foundation names one American restaurant the Best New Restaurant of the Year, a recognition for which at least four Greater Phoenix restaurants have been considered.
 This year, modern Latin restaurant Vecina made the list of semifinalists after wowing diners with dishes including white bean puree with crispy short rib and hiramasa ceviche, featuring grilled pineapple and coconut leche de tigre.